Saguaro: An Edge Computing-Enabled Hierarchical Permissioned Blockchain: Related Work

-Finally, in comparison to mobile databases \cite{imielinski1992querying}\cite{barbara1999mobile}, while \sys has a similar architecture, the trust model (e.g., Byzantine nodes), the level of mobility (only edge vs every node), and how \sys establishes consensus and tracks mobility are different.
+Blockchain brings the capability of managing edge computing network data through its secure distributed ledger and provide immutability, decentralization, and transparency, all of which promise to tackle privacy and security challenges of current edge computing networks \cite{alaslani2019blockchain}\cite{dorri2016blockchain}\cite{guo2019blockchain}\cite{nguyen2020blockchain}\cite{singh2019wedgedb}\cite{yuan2021coopedge}.
+Nonetheless, these studies do not address the challenges of maintaining hierarchical ledgers, processing cross-domain transactions, and consensus with mobile devices. \ifextend Finally, in comparison to mobile databases \cite{imielinski1992querying,barbara1999mobile}, while \sys has a similar architecture, the trust model (e.g., Byzantine nodes), the level of mobility (only edge vs. every node), and how \sys establishes consensus and tracks mobility are different. \fi